psychicEgg/EDHM/Odyssey/3rdPartyMods/FSS-Overlay/README.md

 **-- Ready for Elite Dangerous 4.3.0.1 --**<br><br>

 **Release Notes:**
+- Updated Russian Version Overlay by RetroPaladin

+**Previous versions:**
 - New Russian Version Overlay by RetroPaladin

-**Previous versions:**
 - Fixed For Elite Dangerous 4.2.0.2
 - Improvement for EDHM-UI v3
 - Fix for transparency issue